lski/webpack-babel-typescript-react-template/Readme.md

 - Typescript 4.1
 - ESLint 7+
 - Prettier 2+
-- CSS (Optional Sass) Modules
-- React via CDN (Switchable to Preact)
+- React via CDN (Guide to easily switch to Preact)

 An alternative to [Create React App (CRA)](https://facebook.github.io/create-react-app/) it is designed for internal use, but available for others to use.

+___NB:__ The project deliberately doesnt include styling solution, as many porjects require different use cases, instead it relies on the style tag in React._

 ### Public folder for assests